alexbosworth/ln-service/README.md

 ## Overview

 The core of this project is a gRPC interface for node.js projects, available through npm.

-The project can be run alone to create a simplified REST interface on top of LND that exposes functionality to client applications.
+The project can be run alone to create a simplified REST interface on top of [LND](https://github.com/lightningnetwork/lnd) that exposes functionality to client applications.

 It is recommended to not expose the REST interface directly to the dangerous internet as that gives anyone control of your node.

 ## Installation Instructions

 The service can run in two modes:

-1. As a library that can be used directly with [GRPC](https://grpc.io/) against LND
+1. As a library that can be used directly with [GRPC](https://grpc.io/)
-2. A standalone REST service that uses a simplified authentication for RPC calls.
+2. A standalone REST service that uses a simplified authentication secret key.

 The direct GRPC mode is recommended.